OpenINF/.github/README.md

 <br />

 > **Warning**: We cannot create organization-wide defaults for the following
+> files as they are often unique per project.
+Therefore, they _must_ be added
-> files and must be added to each individual repositories so that the file(s)
+> to each individual repository so that they will be included when the project
-> will be included when a project is cloned, packaged, or downloaded.
+> is cloned, packaged, or downloaded.
+Refer to the ones contained in
+> [**@openinf/.github**] for guidance on how these files are expected to look.

 <br />